How to Choose a SEND Device

 - Check in and let these family and friends track your location using Twitter, Facebook, Google Earth and other web tools.

-- GPS Tracking: The latest models let you create an electronic "breadcrumb trail" for the folks back home, mapping your position at user-selectable intervals ranging from once every 30 seconds to every four hours.
-In addition to GPS coordinates, track points on the DeLorme inReach devices also broadcast speed, course, and elevation.
+- GPS Tracking: Create an electronic "breadcrumb trail" for the folks back home, mapping your position at user-selectable intervals ranging from once every 30 seconds to every four hours.
+In addition to GPS coordinates, track points on some devices also broadcast speed, course, and elevation.
 The Garmin inReach's two-way capability also allows others to "ping" your inReach to see your location and even remotely activate tracking via the Garmin MapShare page.
 Currently, SPOT's social media platform, SPOT Adventures, has over 86,000 tracked trips from all over the world and users have uploaded over 11,000 pictures to the site.

 - Send and receive free-form 160 character text messages.
 The Garmin inReach devices allow users to send and receive free-form 160 character text messages via the built in QWERTY keyboard, or by pairing the device to a smartphone or tablet via the "Earthmate" software App.